drpump/stock-watcher/README.md

 * KAFKA_DISABLE
     If set to any value, kafka will not be used.
 Quotes will be printed to stdout in JSON format and price + count metrics will still be accessible on the FastAPI endpoint.
-* ALPACA_POLL
+* ALPACA_POLL_SECONDS
-    Polling interval in seconds, default is 60s (same as bars interval)
+    Polling interval in seconds, default is 60s (same as Alpaca bars interval)
 * SERVICE_PORT
     Port to use for HTTP serve prometheus metrics and livez/readyz (health) checks.
 Default is 8004.
 Retrieve metrics from `http://localhost:${SERVICE_PORT}/metrics/`.